Chapter 6: Low-Tech Restoration Project Implementation

 - Appendix B: Wood Replenishment with Griphoists

-Full PDF available for free at ResearchGate, but ResearchGate requires a free account.
+Full PDF available for free at ResearchGate, but requires a free account.

 Implications for Practice

-- Key phases of restoration project implementation include obtaining regulatory consultations and permits, construction, monitoring and adaptive management.
+- Key phases of restoration project implementation include obtaining regulatory consultations and permits, construction, monitoring, and adaptive management.

-- Unlike traditional restoration practice where construction is generally done by specialized contractors or heavy equipment operators, low-tech structures are often hand-crafted and can be built by a much broader range of practitioners (e.g., from volunteers and conservation corps crews to professionals).
-This allows more people to participate in restoration, however, it involves additional safety and logistical considerations.
+- Unlike traditional restoration practices, where construction is generally performed by specialized contractors or heavy equipment operators, low-tech structures are often hand-crafted and can be built by a much broader range of practitioners (e.g., volunteers, conservation corps, professionals).

 Recommended Citation